zigmhount/pdlooper/README.md

 ## Current features
 The current minor version, while not ready for production, is considered "jammable" i.e. it can be used for basic jamming (but there are still some visual and audio glitches).
+- Set tempo by tapping
+- Audio input: selection between [adc~] (microphone) or an embedded fluidsynth input with [fluid~]
+- Audio tracks
   - Record audio tracks in stereo
   - Loop audio tracks
+- Control tracks
+  - groups/scenes of tracks to start at once
   - "Follow" and "Random Follow" modes to play a few given tracks in a sequence or randomly after one another
-- Set tempo by tapping
-- Controllable via MIDI controller (I use an AKAI APC Mini with 8\*8 buttons) including outgoing MIDI message to light up the controller's LEDs
-- Save tracks as wav files
+- ~Save tracks as wav files~
 - configuration panel for every track:
   - select the output channels
   - change the name
   - adjust volume and panning
   - change the number of bars
   - clear the track
+- Midi control
+  - Controllable via a MIDI control surface (I use an AKAI APC Mini with 8\*8 buttons) including outgoing MIDI message to light up the controller's LEDs, including a pedal (CC#64)
+  - include the controllers' knobs and faders in pdlooper's UI to send the signals to external mixers/plugins (rather than connecting the controllers to each mixer/effect host)
+  - use some controls directly for the tracks' configuration inside pdlooper

 That's what it currently looks like:
 ![](screenshots/latest.png)